-You choose the behavior for email in the event screen, shown here:
+You choose the behaviour for email in the email page of the event settings, shown here:

 Here’s an explanation of what these mean:

 - Off – guests cannot enter their email addresses

 - Only Save – default.
 Guests enter their email addresses, but no email is sent.
 The app collects the email addresses, and after the event is over you manually send email yourself to these addresses.
 To retrieve the email addresses, touch the folder icon at the top-right (see above screenshot), then “Get Email Addresses“.
 If you want to clear the email addresses of an event, touch the folder icon and then “Clear Email Addresses“.

 - Dropbox Link –

 internet access requiredper version 3.3.0, offline email and Dropbox is supported.
 Please see the note below.
 As soon as a guest enters their email address, Wifibooth will upload the chosen collage to Dropbox, and email the guest with a link to the collage, and to the album where the collage is stored.
 This option requires a Dropbox account; you will be prompted to log into Dropbox when you hit “Done“.
 Email addresses are also stored as they are with Only Save (see above)